dhis2/dhis2-docs/src/commonmark/en/content/user/importexport-app.md

 4. Click **Advanced options** if you want to adjust one or more of the following settings before importing:

-    * Data element id scheme
+    * Data element ID scheme
-    * Org unit id scheme
+    * Org unit ID scheme
-    * Id scheme
+    * ID scheme
     * Skip existing check

 5. Click on the **Import** button which will upload the file and start the